Conducting University Youth Programs: Minimum Operational Requirements

 - Requirement that separate accommodations are provided for adults and minors, except when housing minors with their parents or guardians; and

-B. Program Requirements.
 Units are expected to adhere to the following program requirements when conducting youth programs:

 - Obtain all media, medical, and liability releases as a part of the program registration process.
-All data gathered shall be confidential, is subject to rectors retention guidelines, and shall not be disclosed, except as provided by law.
+All data gathered shall be confidential, is subject to records retention guidelines, and shall not be disclosed, except as provided by law.

 - Utilize the standard medical treatment authorization form for all participants.[2]